o-bissing/predict_wind_speed_at_turbine/README.md

 | 16    | 10        | 0.01          | 5000         | 0.1   | 0.005 | 0.7       | 0.5              | 0.3989 | Further improvement with more trees              |
 | 17    | 10        | 0.001         | 5000         | 0.1   | 0.005 | 0.7       | 0.5              | 0.4224 | Learning rate too low negated gains              |

-Three best performing model were chosen for testing on Kaggle.
-Here the results:
+Three best performing models were chosen for the testing on Kaggle.
+Here are the results:

 ![Submissions progress](img/submissions_kaggle_5.jpg)

-My best result is only 0.02 points behind the best overall (3 days to go), which I consider as a satisfying one.
-After finishing of the challenge results and positioning would look a bit different anyway.
+My best result is only 0.02 points behind the best overall (3 days to go) and it is 0.22 points better than my first result, which I consider as a satisfying one.
+After finish of the challenge results and positioning would look a bit different anyway.

 **Update follows...**